k3jph/corona/_posts/2020-09-18-how-do-we-know-a-covid-19-vaccine-will-work.md

 viruses that can lead to changes in the surface proteins of the virus](https://www.cdc.gov/flu/about/viruses/change.htm)."
 Those surface proteins are what your immune system recognizes.
-The second, "antigenic shift," Antigenic shift is a "[major change in an influenza A virus proteins](https://www.cdc.gov/flu/about/viruses/change.htm)" in influenza viruses that infect humans.
+The second, "antigenic shift," is a "[major change in an influenza A virus proteins](https://www.cdc.gov/flu/about/viruses/change.htm)" in influenza viruses that infect humans.
 Either of these changes create a new strain that is not recognized by the immune system.